nicolefabian/Library-Assignment/README.md

 # Library-Assignment

 A .NET 6.0 library desktop application created using C# and Windows Form.
 This application displays all the books and their information or by category through a text file.
-It implements Queue data structure to read the data file to follow the FIRST-COME-FIRST-SERVE rule and a Stack to process each book based on their category.
+It implements Queue data structure to read the data file and a Stack to process each book based on their category.

 ## Main Dashboard